-Unlike independent school districts, however, open-enrollment charter schools do not receive funds from local tax revenue and do not have access to state facilities allotments.
+Unlike independent school districts, open-enrollment charter schools do not receive funds from local tax revenue.
+Charter schools also do not have access to state facilities allotments.

 Tuition and Fees

-Open-enrollment charter schools may not charge tuition and may only charge fees that independent school districts are authorized to charge.
+Open-enrollment charter schools may not charge tuition.
+They may only charge fees that independent school districts can charge.

-One possible source of funding for charter schools is the Public Charter School Start-Up Grant.
-This competitive grant opportunity is available for charter schools that meet the federal definition of a charter school and have never received Public Charter Schools Program start-up funds.
+The Public Charter School Start-Up Grant is one possible source of funding for charter schools.
+This competitive grant opportunity is available for charter schools that meet the federal definition of a charter school.
+The charter school must also have never received Public Charter Schools Program start-up funds.

-Texas does not offer a pre-planning grant (i.e., prior to being awarded a charter).
+Texas does not offer a pre-planning grant (i.e., before charter award).